Tractor Trailer Accident Lawyers in Texas

 - the plaintiff’s injuries were a direct result of the accident.

 In Texas and South Carolina, you may still be able to claim compensation even if you were deemed partially responsible for the accident.
 Under the doctrine of modified comparative negligence, the plaintiff may be able to claim compensation if they are less than 50% at fault for the accident, but they will receive reduced compensation equivalent to their determined fault.
 This means that if you were in an accident with a tractor-trailer and decide to sue the driver to cover the $50,000 in damages, but you are deemed to be 20% at fault for the accident, you could still win $40,000 in compensation.

 Branch & Dhillon is committed to serving the people of Texas, South Carolina, and Virginia.
 Our experienced team has worked with a wide variety of vehicle accidents, including tractor-trailer wrecks.
 We have helped many families rebuild their lives by getting them compensation for their injuries and other damages.
 Our law firm is dedicated to service and is a no-win, no-fee office.
-Our attorneys will also automatically reduce their fee if the settlement is made before filing a lawsuit in order to adjust to the compensation net of the settlement.
 Contact us today for a free consultation.